 Easy numerical examples are used throughout this blog post.
 As I wrote before, this avoids the hidden inconsistencies that many words-only economic commentaries suffer from.
 The reader can check the logic of the model and expand it further for his own use.
 This should make it a powerful analytic tool for economists.
-I am planning to frequently use this model for further research, to answer questions regarding balance of payments and transfers between economic classes.
+I am planning to frequently use this model for further research, to answer questions regarding balance of payments and transfers between economic classes2.

 Helicopter money (HM) is money printed by the central bank that is given to the people.
-Figuratively speaking, Mario Draghi would fly over the Eurozone and drop new €50 bills out of a helicopter to the population below.
+Figuratively speaking, Mario Draghi1 would fly over the Eurozone and drop new €50 bills out of a helicopter to the population below.
 In the first part of this series, I explored the possible sources of HM.
 The current post looks at the political constraints that prevent the ECB from firing up the engines of its helicopters.
 Continue reading “Helicopter money part II: politics”

 It is not my ambition to police the blogosphere, but since helicopter money is such a hot topic, this post will point out some inconsistencies in yesterday’s post of Nick Rowe.
 Keep in mind that I do not criticize him as a person!
-I have a lot of respect for people who are open about their thinking process, free for the whole world to see.
+I have a lot of respect for people who are open about their thinking process, free for the whole world1 to see.
 Especially when they have a professional stake in this (Dr. Rowe is a professor of economics).

 I have copied Nick’s post below in its entirety and put it in italics.
 The pictures and normal text are mine.
 For ease of discussion in the comments or on Twitter, I have labeled the pictures as Cases.
 Continue reading “Helicopter bonds – A reply to Nick Rowe”

 There is a lot of talk about helicopter money on economics blogs and in newspapers lately.
 As usual, accounting and drawing pictures to explain their ideas are not economists’ strong suit.
-The predictable result are heated discussions, but not much enlightenment.
+The predictable result are heated discussions, but not much enlightenment1.
 This post gives an introduction into what helicopter money is and how it affects the balance sheets and income of economic agents.
 In a future post, I will explain what helicopter money is supposed to achieve and under which conditions it can be an appropriate macroeconomic policy.

 The idea of helicopter money is exactly as the name suggests: money is thrown from helicopters, free for all to take.
 Formulated a bit less poetically, somebody gives all citizens of a country a certain sum of money.
 This immediately raises two questions: who throws the money, and where does the money come from?
 Continue reading “Helicopter money part I: where does it come from?”